nestybox/sysbox-ee/docs/quickstart/kind.md

 $ docker pull nestybox/kindestnode:v1.18.2
 ```

-It's based on the official `kindest/node` image, but contains a fix for a bug in
+This image is based on the official `kindest/node` image, but contains a fix for
-the inner `runc` that prevents it from working in unprivileged containers.
+a bug in the inner `runc` that prevents it from working in unprivileged
+containers.

 The Dockerfile is [here](../../dockerfiles/kindestnode).